elpatron68/AmznLinkShortener/README.md

 - If the checkbox *Monitor clipboard* is activated, the app will monitor the clipboard in the background, shorten any Amazon link it finds and paste the shortened link back to the clipboard.
 - If *Use Bitly* is activated, the links created are even shorter, like `https://amzn.to/3AlOcx7`.
 Bitly requires the usage of a personal API key to use this service.
-The binary release of *AmznLinkShortener* uses the author´s personal API key, which results in the fact, that **all URL transformations are listed in the author´s API console**.
+The binary release of *Amzn Link Shortener* uses the author´s personal API key, which results in the fact, that **all URL transformations are listed in the author´s API console**.
 So it´s highly recommended to create an own Bitly API token, copy the file `Apikey_sample.cs` to_`Apikey.cs`, insert the private token there and build the project from source using